WBRC FOX6 News Station History

 In March 2009, WBRC was sold by Local TV, LLC, to Raycom Media.

 On June 12, 2009, at 8:55 a.m.
 CDT, WBRC shut off its analog Channel 6 transmitter as part of a federally-mandated analog shutdown of all TV stations in the country.

-WBRC continued to call itself FOX6 and labeled its digital channel 50 frequency assignment as 6.1 on consumers' digital TV tuners.
+In January 2019, WBRC was sold by Raycom Media to Gray TV.

 WBRC FOX6 News has come a long way since July 4, 1949.
-Today, over 160 people make up the WBRC staff.
-WBRC employs more than seventy people in our news department alone.
+Today, more than 130 people make up the WBRC staff.